andre-j3sus/isel-leic-notes/4th-semester/lae/7-garbage-collection.md

 # [Cleaner](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/ref/Cleaner.html)

 * Manages a set of object references and corresponding cleaning actions;
-* Invocação explícita do método `clean()` quando o objeto é closed ou não é necessário;
+* Explicit invocation of the `clean()` method when the object is closed or is no longer needed;
-* Interface `Cleanable` representa um objeto e uma cleaning action registados num Cleaner;
+* `Cleanable` interface represents an object and a cleaning action registered in a Cleaner;
-  * Contém um único método `clean()`, que executa a cleaning action e remove o registo do objeto.
+  * Contains a single `clean()` method, which executes the cleaning action and removes the object's registration.

-`Cleanable register(Object obj, Runnable action)`: regista um objeto e uma cleaning action num Cleaner.
+* `Cleanable register(Object obj, Runnable action)`: registers an object and a cleaning action with this cleaner.